Skip to Content

 Game-based assessments predict job performance with 29% greater accuracy than traditional tests.

-Complex mechanics prevent ChatGPT cheating whilst maintaining candidate experience.
+Complex mechanics prevent ChatGPT cheating whilst maintaining a positive candidate experience.

 Before you rush to implement game-based assessments, there's a critical issue you need to understand.
 The vast majority of game-based assessments in the market today are focusing on the wrong things.